Home > Finishing Off > Triple Glazing: Is It Worth the Money?

 Cost

 Triple glazing first became popular in Scandinavian countries and some say that the best triple glazing products are still to be found there.
 Triple glazing can be 20 – 40% more expensive than double glazing and take more than a decade to recoup the cost.
 With rising fuel charges this could now take less time.
 Whatever the cost - you, as a self builder, must calculate the expense of having triple glazing at the time of your build.
-You may not notice much difference in energy saving between triple and double glazing unless you have large windows or patio doors.
+You may not notice much difference in energy saving (Purely Energy) between triple and double glazing unless you have large windows or patio doors.

 Compromise